The Green Gown Awards UK & Ireland Awards Ceremony will take place at Glasgow Science Centre on Tuesday 26 November 2019.

 The morning EAUC-Scotland Conference session will consider the purpose of universities and colleges during a climate emergency and in the pursuit of a more sustainable world, and consider some of the key activities you can do internally to map and engage with others about how your institution is doing so far and where you need to go next.
 For more information about the morning or afternoon Conference sessions, or to book to attend for the full day, please visit www.eauc.org.uk/scotland_conference_2019.

-Over the coming months, we will be working closely with our local partners, the venue,and the Soil Association to deliver an event in line with the EAUC’s Sustainability Policy.
+We have been working closely with our local partners, the venue,and the Soil Association to deliver an event in line with the EAUC’s Sustainability Policy.